iDVB/middy-reroute/README.md

     // 'custom404' is the S3 key where to automatically look for your custom
     //  404 page when a resource can't be found.
     custom404: `404.html`,  // default

+    // 'cacheTtl' is the TTL in seconds that S3 calls should be cached.
+    //  Eg. get rules file or custom404
+    //  set to 0 to disable caching
+    cacheTtl: 300 // secounds default
   };
 ```